-Age Мах сс Туре Specification 6-9 years 50cc Standard 50cc Automatics Automatic Production Quads built by the manufactures.
+Age Max cc Type Specification 6-9 years 50cc Standard 50cc Automatics Automatic Production Quads built by the manufactures.
 There will be no modifications whatsoever allowed to engine, exhaust, carburettor, air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
 Engines must not have exceeded 50cc at time of manufacture.
 7-9 years 50cc Modified 50cc Automatics Automatic Quads.
 Performance Modifications are allowed up to a maximum of 50cc.
 Engines must not have exceeded 50cc at time of manufacture.
-8-13 years 100cc Standard Max 100cc Automatic Production Quads built by the 2 stroke Auto manufactures.
-There will be no modifications Max 150cc whatsoever allowed to engine, exhaust, carburettor, 4 stroke Auto air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
+7-13 years 100cc Standard Max 100cc 2 stroke Automatic Production Quads built by the Auto manufacturers.
+There will be no modifications Max 150cc 4 stroke whatsoever allowed to engine, exhaust, carburettor, Auto air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
 Engines must not have exceeded 100cc 2 stroke or 150cc 4 stroke at time of manufacture.
-9-13 years 100cc Modified Max 100cc Automatic Production Quads.
-Performance 2 stroke Modifications are allowed to the engine up to a Max 150cc maximum of 100cc 2 stroke or 150cc 4 stroke.
-Engines 4 stroke must not have exceeded 100cc 2 stroke or 150cc 4 stroke at time of manufacture.
-9-14 years 100cc Geared Max 100cc Geared Production Quads.
-Performance Modifications 2 stroke are allowed to the engine up to a maximum of 100cc Max 150cc 2 stroke or 150cc 4 stroke.
-Engines must not have 4 stroke exceeded 100cc 2 stroke or 150cc 4 stroke at time of manufacture.
+9-13 years 100cc Modified Max 100cc 2 stroke Automatic Production Quads.
+Performance Max 150cc 4 stroke Modifications are allowed to the engine up to a maximum of 100cc 2 stroke or 150cc 4 stroke.
+Engines must not have exceeded 100cc 2 stroke or 150cc 4 stroke at time of manufacture.

-8-13 years 125cc Geared Standard Max 125cc Air Cooled 4 stroke Geared Production Quads.
-There will be no modifications allowed to the engine, exhaust, carburetor, air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
-9-13 years 125cc Geared Max 125cc Air Geared Production Quads.
-Performance modifications Modified Cooled 4 stroke are allowed to the engine up to a maximum of 125cc 4 stroke.
+9-14 years 100cc Geared Max 100cc 2 stroke Geared Production Quads.
+Performance Max 150cc 4 stroke Modifications are allowed to the engine up to a maximum of 100cc 2 stroke or 150cc 4 stroke.
+Engines must not have exceeded 100cc 2 stroke or 150cc 4 stroke at time of manufacture.
+8-13 years 125cc Geared Max 125cc air- Geared Production Quads.
+There will be no Standard cooled 4 stroke modifications allowed to the engine, exhaust, carburetor, air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
+9-13 years 125cc Geared Max 125cc air- Geared Production Quads.
+Performance Modified cooled 4 stroke modifications are allowed to the engine up to a maximum of 125cc 4 stroke.
 Engines must not have exceeded 125cc 4 stroke at time of manufacture.
-11-16 years 150cc 4 stroke Max 150cc Engines must not have exceeded 150cc 4 stroke at the 4 stroke time of manufacture 11-16 years 250cc Stock Yamaha 250cc Factory Delivered Spec + Optional Steering Damper, Raptor throttle & handlebar choice.
+11-16 years 150cc 4 stroke Max 150cc 4 stroke Engines must not have exceeded 150cc 4 stroke at the time of manufacture 11-16 years 250cc Stock Yamaha 250cc Factory Delivered Spec + Optional Steering Raptor Damper, throttle & handlebar choice.
 11-16 years 250cc Standard 200cc 2 stroke Production Quads built by the manufactures.
-There 250cc aircooled will be no modifications whatsoever allowed to 4 stroke engine, exhaust, carburettor, air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
-Engines must not have exceeded 200cc 2 stroke or 250cc 4 stroke at time of manufacture 12-16 years 250cc Race & 200cc 2 stroke Modifications allowed to the engine, exhaust Production & 250cc air-cooled suspension etc. Engines must not exceed 200cc 2 Modified 4 stroke. stroke or 250cc 4 stroke at time of manufacture.
+250cc aircooled There will be no modifications whatsoever allowed 4 stroke to engine, exhaust, carburettor, air box, clutch, electrics etc. Frame and engine must be by the original manufacturer.
+Engines must not have exceeded 200cc 2 stroke or 250cc 4 stroke at time of manufacture 12-16 years 250cc Race & 200cc 2 stroke Modifications allowed to the engine, exhaust Production & 250cc air-cooled suspension etc. Engines must not exceed 200cc 2 Modified 4 stroke stroke or 250cc 4 stroke at time of manufacture.
 14-17 years 250cc Open 250cc 4 stroke Modifications allowed to the engine, exhaust suspension etc.